browserengineering/book/book/accessibility.md

 most important app many users interact with (especially on desktop computers), so it makes more sense to consider such features core to a browser.

-[^os-pain]: Another reason is that it's actually quite a lot of work to directly integrate a browser with the accessibility APIs of each OS.
+[^os-pain]: Another reason is that it's quite a lot of work to directly integrate a browser with the accessibility APIs of each OS.
 Further, it's not very easy to find Python bindings for these APIs, especially Linux.
 And as you'll see, it really isn't very hard to get the basics working, though a big reason is that these days there are high-quality text-to-speech libraries available for non-commercial use.

-The first step is to install something that can read text out loud.
-For this we'll use two libraries: one that converts text to audio files, and one that plays the audio files.
-For the first we'll use [`gtts`][gtts], a Python library that wraps the Google [text-to-speech API][tts].
+The first step is to install two libraries: one that converts text to audio files, and one that plays the audio files.
+For the first we'll use `gtts`][gtts], a Python library that wraps the Google [text-to-speech API][tts].
 For the latter we'll use the [`playsound`][playsound] library.

 [gtts]: https://pypi.org/project/gTTS/